NepalLast Updated: July 2014

 You can find instructions for applying for an immigrant visa on the U.S. Embassy in Kathmandu’s website.

-U.S. citizens should make appointments with the Consular Section at the U.S. Embassy in Kathmandu by calling (977-1-400-7200) or emailing (email@example.com) in advance to enable prompt response to their inquiry.
-The Consular Section is open for routine American Citizen Services Monday through Friday from 1:30 p.m. to 4:30 p.m.
+U.S. citizens should make appointments with the Consular Section at the U.S. Embassy in Kathmandu by calling (+977-1- 423-4500) or emailing (email@example.com) in advance.
+The Consular Section is open for routine American Citizen Services Monday through Friday (except U.S. Federal and certain Nepali holidays) from 1:30 p.m. to 4:30 p.m.

 Prospective adoptive parents should also be aware that high levels of visa fraud in Nepal include fabricated documents and genuine documents fraudulently obtained.
 As a result, the U.S. Embassy in Kathmandu must carefully investigate all orphan visa cases to determine whether the child meets the definition of orphan under U.S. immigration law.
 The need for investigations may result in delays in the visa process.
 Cases deemed not clearly approvable by the U.S. Embassy in Kathmandu will be referred to the USCIS office in New Delhi, India for review.